KIP 245: Transaction Bundle

 Delaying Timeout

-Timeout handler must be delayed if currently executing a bundle.
+EVM cancel due to timeout must be delayed if the transaction currently being executed is in a bundle.

 Rationale